1967 Dime Value Checker: Errors List & No Mint Mark Worth

 1967 Dime Value Guides

-- 1967 No Mint Mark Dime– Business strike coins produced for general circulation at the Philadelphia Mint.
+- 1967 No Mint Mark Dime – Business strike coins produced for general circulation at the Philadelphia Mint.
 These represent the standard version found in pocket change.
-Some examples feature Full Bands designation when the torch shows completely separated horizontal lines.
+Some examples feature the Full Bands (FB) designation by PCGS when the torch shows completely separated horizontal lines, or Full Torch (FT) by NGC’s stricter standard.

-- 1967 SMS Special Strike Dime– Regular Special Mint Set coins featuring uniform, satin-like surfaces without contrast between fields and devices.
-These coins were made specifically for collectors during the years when traditional proof production was suspended.
+- 1967 SMS Special Strike Dime – Regular Special Mint Set coins featuring uniform, satin-like surfaces without dramatic contrast between fields and devices.
+These were struck at the San Francisco Mint specifically for collectors during the years when traditional proof production was suspended.

-- 1967 SMS CAM Dime– Cameo Special Mint Set coins displaying moderate contrast between frosted design elements and mirrored fields.
+- 1967 SMS CAM Dime – Cameo (CAM) Special Mint Set coins displaying moderate contrast between frosted design elements and mirrored fields.
+PCGS has graded 573 CAM examples — more available than DCAM but still premium coins.
 This enhanced visual appeal makes them more desirable than regular SMS strikes.

 1967 No Mint Mark Dime Value